THE KASHDAN-BROWN FAMILY BLOG

 For a long time now our family has been worried about the environment.
 We've done a lot to make sure we are living in an environmentally conscious way, but it's become clear to us that the worsening climate crisis calls for even greater action.

-Allow ourselves only 1 return flight per year (if necessary), and carbon offset that flight if we take it.
+Allow ourselves 1 return flight per year (if necessary), and carbon offset that flight if we take it.